A Killer's Mind

 A Killer's Mind is a detective novel by Israeli author Mike Omer published in 2018.
-It is the first book in the Zoe Bentley Trilogy, two others being In the Dakness and Thicker Than Blood.
+It is the first book in the Zoe Bentley Trilogy, the two others being In the Darkness and Thicker Than Blood.
 Kinopoisk purchased the right to the Zoe Bentley series adaptation in all languages of the world, and in 2024 the A Killer's Mind TV series was released.

 Plot

 Zoe Bentley, an FBI forensic psychologist, investigates the death of three women in Chicago.
 They were strangled, embalmed, and posed in a specific manner - as if they were alive.
 FBI takes on the case and calls Zoe for help doubting the local PD's profiler expertise.

-Zoe's got a new partner, Special Agent Tatum Gray, who is not easy to work with.
-He is a smug maverick who doesn't respect rules.
-They have to find a way to work together to stop the serial killer's psyche before more women will die.
-But it's not the only killer in Zoe's mind: we learn more about her childhood drama with gruesome murders and their connection to the present.
+Zoe Bentley is partnered with Special Agent Tatum Gray, whose working style initially creates professional tension.
+Together, they investigate a series of murders and attempt to prevent further killings.
+The investigation also leads Bentley to confront unresolved aspects of her past, as connections emerge between her childhood experiences and the present case.